 NorthWest Mini Moto is a motorcycle road racing series for minibikes, mini motards, and scooters.
-NWMM puts on endurance and sprint events 3-4 times a year in eastern Washington and Oregon.
+NWMM puts on endurance events 2-3 times a year in eastern Washington and Oregon.

 At the heart of NWMM is the endurance challenge.
 Endurance racing offers unique challenges and growth opportunities for riders.
 Team strategy, pit strategy, maintenance, and consistency are all important to win an endurance race, and riders on the team will get as much racing seat time in one event as they do in an entire season of sprint racing.